Omo Baba Olowo

 studio album by Nigerian singer Davido.
 It was released by HKN Music on July 17, 2012, and is a mixture of Afrobeats and hip hop.
-The album was produced by Jay Sleek, Maleek Berry, GospelOnDeBeatz, Spellz, Dokta Frabz, Mr. Chidoo, Theory Soundz and Shizzi.
-Omo Baba Olowo features collaborations with Naeto C, Sina Rambo, B-Red, Kayswitch, Ice Prince, May D and 2 Face Idibia.
-It was supported by the singles "Back When", "Dami Duro", "Ekuro", "Overseas", "All of You", "Gbon Gbon", and "Feel Alright".
+The album was produced by Jay Sleek, Maleek Berry, GospelOnDeBeatz, Spellz, Dokta Frabz, Mr. Chidoo, Theory Soundz, and Shizzi.
+Omo Baba Olowo features collaborations with Naeto C, Sina Rambo, B-Red, Kayswitch, Ice Prince, May D, and 2face Idibia.
+It was supported by the singles "Back When", "Dami Duro", "Overseas", "Ekuro", "All of You", "Gbon Gbon", and "Feel Alright".

 Omo Baba Olowo received generally negative reviews from music critics, who panned its lyrics and Davido's songwriting.
 The album won Best R&B/Pop Album and received a nomination for Album of the Year at The Headies 2013.
 It was also nominated for Best Album of the Year at the 2013 Nigeria Entertainment Awards.